-Anyone living in Germany is liable for income tax in Germany on their worldwide income and assets, and non-residents are subject to German income tax on their income generated within Germany.
+Anyone living in Germany is liable for income tax in Germany on their domestic income and assets as well as worldwide income and assets.
+Non-residents are subject to German income tax on their income generated within Germany.
 In comparison to some other countries, Germany does not have a special tax regime for incoming expats, and you may also be liable for taxes in your home country.
 This guide provided by H&R Block gives you the rundown on your German taxes as an employee.

 Filing taxes in the United States from abroad can be a hassle, but it doesn't have to be.
 With its easy online registration process and remote tax filing process, H&R Block ensures that expats can keep their taxes up-to-date back home.

 The annual tax return and assessment

 Everyone subject to German income tax must file an income tax return annually with the appropriate local tax office, depending on the place of residence.
 Check with the municipality that you are registered in for additional information on which local tax office that you will report your taxes with.

 You must file a German income tax return with the local tax authorities after the end of the tax year – in Germany, the tax year is the calendar year.
 As a result, the normal deadline is 31 May (or 31 December if the tax return is prepared by a tax professional).
 This year the deadline was extended so you must file your 2018 return before 31 July 2019.

 If you don’t speak German, don’t fear!
 You can also file your own German taxes in English with wundertax, an online service that guides you through the entire process step by step, using simple, user-friendly language.
 Check out their step-by-step video tutorial on how to file your German taxes easy-peasy: